laoguigui/Tmall/README.md

 # Tmall
-create a shopping website
+I will create a shopping website.
-haven't done
+But it haven't been finished,
-main page is in public/publicindex
+which main page is in public/publicindex.
-I will go on to update the codes
+I will go on to update the codes.